AR2100/RoboJackets-i2cDemo/README.md

 7. Upload the sketch by clicking the upload button in the top left-hand corner.
 8. Keep the Arduino plugged into your computer so you can access the terminal.

+## Testing

+Build the circuit on a breadboard.
+The circuit diagram is in (circuit diagram to be added later).
+It is OK to use the 5V and 3.3V terminals on the Arduino to power the mbed, but you can use an external power source as well.
+Just be sure to connect the grounds of the Arduino and the external power supply.
+Personally, I use a cell phone power adapter that plugs into the wall and a USB cable that I've stripped and use the red and black wires for power.

+Open up the terminal in the Arduino IDE by clicking on the square magnifying glass button in the top right-hand corner.
+Then, provide power to the circuit.

+In the Arduino terminal, you should repeatedly see the message:
+`hi : data received!`